mihirbachhav025/mihirbachhav025.github.io/_posts/2025-06-14-SQL Window Functions.md

 - `LAG(EXPR, offset, default)`, `LEAD(EXPR, offset, default)`,  `FIRST_VALUE(EXPR)`, `LAST_VALUE(EXPR)`, `NTH_VALUE(EXPR, n)`

 *Note:*
-1. Window Fucntion are allowed only in the select or order by part of sql query
+1. Window Functions are allowed only in the select or order by part of the SQL query.

-2. Window Fucntions cannot be nested
+2. Window Functions cannot be nested.

-3. Window Functions are executed after the where clause (if present )
+3. Window Functions are executed after the WHERE clause (if present).

-4. Window Function can be used together with group by only if both have same columns(Since group by has a fixed granularity)
+4. Window Function can be used together with group by only if both have the same columns(Since group by has a fixed granularity)

 <hr>